Contact me for feedback or questions! I reply to everyone.

 This should be obvious.
 Let's look at the specifics:

-School wastes a lot of time
+School is designed to waste a lot of time

 School blocks real education

 School convinces you that education means sitting, writing down, answering questions on a test and forgetting.
 This is what's being engraved into your brain's circuits through 10 or more years of schooling.
 And with that conviction, why would anyone want to learn anything?
 It seems that school is designed to cause exactly this attitude towards learning.
 Even if a child survives the grind with his youthful curiosity still intact, they can begin actually learning skills only at age 16 (if they skip high school) or later.
 Regardless of this, education is impossible during the school ages, as there is just no time.
 At best you come back home at 14 or 15, and have to make your food, then solve homework.
 And your brain is fried anyway, so you just want to rest or play.
-Imagine if kids could instead learn what they are interested inwithout being distracted by things they don't care about.
+Imagine if kids could instead learn what they are interested in without being distracted by things they don't care about.
 Without associating education with boredom or hurt.
 Every so often you hear about kids that taught themselves programming or drawing at young ages.
 But this is despite - not because of - schooling.
 These are the few that have had enough resilence to still retain their natural excitement about learning.
 And they did it in an entirely self-directed way - at the time and pace of their choosing, finding their own materials, asking questions, creating their own paths through failure and eventual success.
 If school didn't exist, there would be a lot more of such people.

 The grading system sucks